To know how to multiply by 40 the number of engagements generated by your infographic, jump directly to this section!

 |Google Picture search enables you to look for photos that are labeled for reuse with modifications.|

-- if you need to get the job done, you can use Pixlr express.
+- To get the job done, you can use Pixlr express.
 I love it to quickly edit pictures.
-I find it is powerful and the express version is free - no form to fill.
+The express version is free - no form to fill and you do not need to install any software.
+If you work for a company with rubbish IT restrictions, this will make you save a lot of time!

 - http://www.cheezburger.com/ to create memes